-The House Committee on Veterans’ Affairs’ historic legacy is captured in the Committee’s hearing rooms in the Cannon House Office Building, Rooms 334 and 340.
-The Committee has been formerly known by many names including the Committee on Naval Affairs and the Committee on World War Veterans’ Affairs.
+The House Committee on Veterans’ Affairs’ historic legacy is captured in the Committee’s hearing rooms in the Cannon House Office Building.
+The Committee has been formerly known by many names, including, the Committee on Naval Affairs, and the Committee on World War Veterans’ Affairs.
 After the Legislative Reorganization Act of 1946, the Committee became formally known as the House Committee on Veterans’ Affairs.
-Even though the Committee’s name has changed over the years, its mission has remained constant – to represent America’s veterans, their families, and survivors.
+Even though the Committee’s name has changed over the years, its mission has remained constant – to represent and serve America’s veterans, their families, and survivors.

 The Committee’s hearing rooms also contain original artwork.
-In Room 334, portraits of Committee Chairmen Jeff Miller, Steve Buyer, Chris Smith and G.V.
+In Room 334, portraits of Committee Chairmen Phil Roe, Jeff Miller, Steve Buyer, Chris Smith and G.V.
 “Sonny” Montgomery hang.

 In 1982, the VFW Post 1830 presented the portrait of the “Montgomery G.I Bill” author, 1981-1994 Chairman G.V.
 “Sonny” Montgomery, painted by Thomas Nielsen.
 Chairman Montgomery also served in the U.S. Army during World War II and the Korean War.
 On November 10, 2005, President George W. Bush awarded Montgomery the Presidential Medal of Freedom, the highest American civilian honor.